The Richmond Fed Community Conversations team visited two South Carolina counties that are partnering with schools to prepare a skilled workforce.

 The New River Valley Regional Commission is an example of how a regional development organization can galvanize innovative, sustainable regional and local housing strategies to serve its small towns and rural communities.

-Sierra Latham and Tiffany Hollin-Wright
+Sierra Stoney and Tiffany Hollin-Wright

 Nicolas Morales reviews his research on the economic role of non-native workers in rural areas.
 Morales is an economist at the Richmond Fed.